 Primary Instructor

-Environmental Economics, Spring 2024 (to be taught)
+Environmental Economics, Spring 2024, Fall 2024

 This course introduces undergraduates to Environmental Economics, weaving foundational microeconomic principles with pressing environmental concerns like air pollution, global climate change, and forest management.
 Dive deep into the interaction between the natural world and human economy, emphasizing entropy laws and ecosystem-services.
 Explore challenges of externalities, public-good attributes, and non-tradability, leading to market failures and their impact on social welfare.
 As a writing-emphasis course, students will hone their analytical and articulation skills around these intricate topics.